-In accordance with section 259 of the NERL the Commission makes this final rule determination and the final rule in relation to the retail Rule proposed by the Commission.
-The National Energy Retail Amendment (Minor Changes) Rule 2019 No. 1 ("final retail Rule") is published with this final rule determination.
+In accordance with sections 259 and 261 of the NERL the Commission has made this final rule determination and the final rule in relation to the retail Rule proposed by the Commission.
+The National Energy Retail Amendment (Minor changes 2) Rule 2021 No. 3 ("final retail Rule") is published with this final rule determination.
 The final retail Rule does not differ from the rule originally proposed by the Commission.

-The Commission's reasons for making this final rule determination are set out in section 4.3.
+A summary of the Commission's reasons for making this final rule determination are set out in section 4.3.